 Gives your company personality

 In almost any niche or industry, a company will have competitors.
-Fortunately, ecommerce content marketing is a great way to set your online business apart from the competition.
+Fortunately, ecommerce content marketing strategies are great ways to set your online business apart from the competition.

 To highlight how important this can be, think about your typical customer journey.
 If you’re like most people, you’ll start a search for a product or service by using a search engine or checking out social media.